status-im/nimbus-eth2/docs/the_nimbus_book/src/deposit.md

 ## 1. Execution client / web3 connection
 ![](https://i.imgur.com/81BgR14.png)

 In the `Select Client` section you'll first be asked to choose an execution client.
-You need to run an execution client in order to create blocks and process incoming validator deposits from the execution chain.
+You need to run an execution client in order to perform your validator duties.

 ![](https://i.imgur.com/l5WSGqZ.png)